Call us now:

 Company formation process to start a business in Thailand

-Upon the approval of the MOA, the company will be registered with the DBD, and a Certification of Incorporation will be granted.
-The registration generally takes few days, and the Company will be provided a Tax Identification Number (TIN) by the Revenue Department.
-After the registration, the company also needs to follow the social security regulations by registering the employees to the Social Security Office.
+After the MOA is approved, the company is registered with the DBD, and a Certification of Incorporation is issued.
+The registration process typically takes a few days, and the company will receive a Tax Identification Number (TIN) from the Revenue Department.
+After registration, the company must also register its employees with the Social Security Office to comply with social security regulations.

 Corporation tax you need to pay when you start a business in Thailand